bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 - android
 - deploy
 - testing
-summary: 'Go through the procedure of adding an Android app on Bitrise from start to finish, from adding the app to deploying it.
+description: 'Go through the procedure of adding an Android app on Bitrise from start to finish, from adding the app to deploying it.
 Learn about unit and UI testing and code signing. '
 menu: